-Have you ever tried to turn your phone off during the day?
-Or you leave him “awake” even in the night hours?
-It may sound crazy, but when you don’t need your phone to be on, why don’t you shut it down?
-There are many people out there who find it hard to shut down their computers, which makes them addicts.
+Have you ever tried turning your phone off during the day?
+It may sound crazy, but when you don’t necessarily need your phone, why don’t you shut it down?
+There are many people out there who find it hard to turn off their computers, which eventually makes them addicts.
 But, learn to separate your life from technology and use it only when you really need it.
-When you sleep, turn it off.
-When you are in a business meeting, turn it off.
+When you sleep, power it off.
+When you are in a business meeting, power it off.
 It will keep your techno friend “fresh” and ready for work when you need it.
 It’s the best solution to the problem but is a healthy and effortless one.

 That’s it, those were some of the tips we feel can improve your Android phone’s overheating issues.
 If nothing works, you can always throw it in water and get a new one!

 The article was redone by Shubham Agarwal on 18th Sep 2016.